VIB-PSB/ksrates/doc/source/configuration.rst

 The [SPECIES] section includes:

-..
-TODO: are spaces tolerated in species name?

-* **species**: name of the focal species.
+* **focal_species**: name of the focal species.
 A *K*:sub:`S` paralog distribution is generated for this species and its *K*:sub:`S`-scale is used as the rate-adjustment reference.
-It is advised to use a short name (for example, the genus or family name) or common abbreviation here.
+It is advised to use a short name (for example, the genus or family name) or common abbreviation here, spaces are not tolerated.
 For example, "elaeis" or "eguineensis" instead of "Elaeis guineensis".
-* **newick_tree**: phylogenetic relationships among the involved species as Newick format (more info on the ETE toolkit `website <http://etetoolkit.org/docs/latest/tutorial/tutorial_trees.html#reading-and-writing-newick-trees>`__).
-It has to contain the focal species as named in parameter `species`.
+* **newick_tree**: phylogenetic relationships among the involved species as Newick format using leaf nodes only (more info e.g. on this `website <https://evolution.genetics.washington.edu/phylip/newicktree.html>`__).
+It has to contain the focal species as named in parameter `focal_species`.
 It is advised to use short names or abbreviations for the other species as well.
 * **latin_names**: list of associations between each of the species names in parameter `newick_tree` and their scientific names, which will be used in legends and plot titles.
 The association is made with a colon (':').
 * **fasta_filenames**: list of associations between each of the species names in parameter `newick_tree` and the corresponding paths to their FASTA files.
 The association is made with a colon (':').
-* **gff_filenames**: association between the focal species as named in parameter `species` and the path to the GFF3 file for the focal species (only required for collinearity analysis).
+* **gff_filename**: association between the focal species as named in parameter `focal_species` and the path to the GFF3 file for the focal species (only required for collinearity analysis).
 The association is made with a colon (':').
 * **peak_database_path**: path to the database of ortholog *K*:sub:`S` distribution peaks.
 If the file is not present yet, it will be automatically generated.
 * **ks_list_database_path**: path to the database of ortholog *K*:sub:`S` lists.
 If the file is not present, it will be automatically generated.

 The [ANALYSIS SETTING] section includes:

-* **paranome**: whether to build/plot the whole-paranome *K*:sub:`S` distribution of the focal species. \[yes/no\]
+* **paranome**: whether to build/plot the whole-paranome *K*:sub:`S` distribution of the focal species (options: "yes" and "no").
+[Default: "yes"]
-* **colinearity**: whether to build/plot the anchor pair *K*:sub:`S` distribution of the focal species. \[yes/no\]
+* **colinearity**: whether to build/plot the anchor pair *K*:sub:`S` distribution of the focal species (options: "yes" and "no").
+A GFF file for the focal species is required, see parameter `gff_filename` above.
+[Default: "no"]
 * **gff_feature**: parsing keyword from the third column of the GFF file (e.g. gene, mrna...).
 Case insensitive.
 * **gff_attribute**: parsing keyword from the ninth column of the GFF file (e.g. id, name...).
 Case insensitive.
 * **max_number_outspecies**: maximum number of trios/outspecies allowed to adjust a divergent pair; if None, all possible outspecies obtained from the phylogenetic tree will be used to form trios and adjust the pair.
 For more details see below.
 [Default: 4]